GSLBiotech/t-coffee/README.md

     cd t_coffee_source
     gmake -j -f makefile.win

-# Debugging
+## Debugging

 QtCreator can be used to debug the executable.

-Build it from the command line with an extra flag:
+First create a project file:

+    cd t_coffee_source
+    qmake -project

+Then open the new t_coffee_source.pro file in QtCreator and disable qmake in QtCreator > Projects > Build > Build Steps, otherwise qmake will overwrite our makefile.

+Only on Windows, use an extra required flag when building due to how the MSVC compiler works:

     gmake -f makefile.win DEBUG_ENABLED=1

-Use these args in QtCreator->Project->Run:
+Set args in QtCreator > Projects > Run:

     -infile C:\tmp\input.fasta -type=dna -outfile C:\tmp\output.txt